We are experts in oil and gas

 Crescent Petroleum combines decades of regional experience with shared cultural values and a steadfast commitment to developing the region’s energy resources.
 Our proven track record makes us the partner of choice.

-Beyond the UAE, Crescent Petroleum has conducted exploration in Argentina, Egypt, Montenegro, Pakistan, and Yemen, in partnership with global oil companies such as AMOCO (now bp), British Gas, Inpex, Jugopetrol, and Golfo Petrolero.
-These efforts involved extensive 2D and 3D seismic surveys across deserts, mountains, and offshore terrains.
+We have conducted exploration programmes in Argentina, Egypt, Montenegro, Pakistan, the United Arab Emirates, and Yemen, in partnership with global oil companies such as Enterprise Oil (now Shell), Rosneft, Amoco (now bp), British Gas, INPEX Corporation, Jugopetrol AD, and ITOCHU Corporation.
+These efforts have included extensive 2D and 3D seismic acquisition and interpretation as well as exploration drilling across onshore and offshore terrains.

-Crescent Petroleum has consistently delivered fast-track field development in line with best international petroleum practices.
-Our expertise includes managing high-pressure, deep carbonate reservoirs and overcoming complex drilling challenges, such as thick salt layers, fracturing, and variable-pressure formations.
+We have a strong track record of fast-track field development in line with best international petroleum practices.
+This includes managing high-pressure, deep-carbonate reservoirs and overcoming challenging drilling conditions, such as thick salt sections, fracturing, and variable-pressure formations.

 In the KRI, Crescent Petroleum and its affiliate Dana Gas signed a Strategic Alliance Protocol with the Kurdistan Regional Government in 2007 to develop the Khor Mor and Chemchemal gas fields.